-When I begin designing a space it’s usually from the floor up.
-It’s important to know what flooring is in place before I start choosing furniture, color schemes or décor accessories.
+When designing a space it’s usually from the floor up.
+It’s important to know what flooring is in place before you start choosing furniture, color schemes, or décor accessories.

 What’s Under foot

-Designing a room from the floor up I look to see if there is wood flooring, tile/marble or wall to wall carpeting.
+Designing a room from the floor up I look to see if there is wood flooring, tile/marble, or wall-to-wall carpeting.
 In other words, if there are wood floors you will have a natural organic feeling and mood.
-Similarly, tile or marble are wonderful for warmer climate since they are cooler on your feet and easy cleaning.
-Finally, wall to wall carpeting is warming and perfect for bedrooms.
+Similarly, tile or marble are wonderful for a warmer climate since they are cooler on your feet and easy to clean.
+Finally, wall-to-wall carpeting is warming and perfect for bedrooms.

 Colors, Colors and More Colors

-Choosing the color scheme for a space there are a few options.
-For instance if the space is a new construction project and there are no existing hard finishes you could start fresh with any color scheme you like.
-In other words if I am working with wood flooring or tile that is existing.
-I’ll look at the tone in the flooring and pull theses colors out for a color scheme starting point.
+Choosing the color scheme for space there are a few options.
+For instance, if space is a new construction project and there are no existing hard finishes you could start fresh with any color scheme you like.
+In other words, if I am working with wood flooring or tile that is existing.
+I’ll look at the tone in the flooring and pull these colors out for a color scheme starting point.

-The area rug below would compliment the tile above perfectly since it has the blues, grays and darker grays.
+The area rug below would complement the tile above perfectly since it has blues, grays, and darker grays.

 How does it feel on your feet